limzykenneth/CCI-Inroduction-to-Computational-Practice/Readme.md

 ## Week 4
 ### Enriching the web experience
 With the knowledge of writing HTML markup, we can use CSS to take our plain HTML pages further.
-With CSS, we can use Javascript to create in browser interactions.
+Along with CSS, we can also use Javascript to create in browser interactions.
 We will see how modern web pages are made and practice some of it ourselves using CSS and Javascript through p5.js.

 ## Week 5
 ### Setting up an environment and node.js